humanesimperium/autodocx/README.md

 This script is tested in an Windows 10 WSL Environment, which is the Linux Kernel running on Ubuntu ...
 Running on native Linux Ubuntu should be no problem.
 Other Unix-Environment should also work, although it is not tested.
 No testing nor installation on native Windows intended.

 ## How to use (so far)
-1. Drop any docx-file into desired directory.
-2. Implement file path in the autodocx.py to where you dropped the docx.
+1. Implement file path in the autodocx.py to where you have the docx.
-3. Implement file path in the autodocx.py to where you want to save the output.
+2. Implement file path in the autodocx.py to where you want to save the output.
-4. Run.
+3. Run.

 ## Troubleshooting
 ### single styles don´t get converted